 Audit Controls: Audit controls allow you to monitor user access and see activity logs.
 For instance, say an individual who is a part of the healthcare staff, like a nurse, logs in to access patient data.
 There will be a record of their actions in the system, and you’ll also have the ability to see who, when, and how long they were in the system.
 This is crucial for ensuring that healthcare information doesn’t fall into the hands of unauthorized parties.

 Automatic Sign-Out Features: In order to protect patient data, automatic sign-out features are implemented to detect inactive users.
 Using a timed log-off functionality, you can prevent unauthorized third-parties from accessing confidential information if a device with PHI is left unattended.

 Business Associate Agreement (BAA): A Business Associate Agreement covers the entity (the organization who is delivering the product) and the technology and services (the business associate) that you choose to store, transmit, or process PHI.
 This agreement outlines how both parties are practicing compliance.
-At PubNub, we offer a BAA to any and all of our customers who require HIPAA compliance.

 By meeting these security requirements, you guarantee that patient privacy is upheld on your application, which allows healthcare professionals to truly focus on delivering better patient care.

 If you’re looking to provide high-quality remote care with HIPAA-compliant texting and in-app messaging, try PubNub’s interactive and live-code tour.